Implementation Results

 Case studies of companies that have implemented our services e-learning (digital learning)

-From support for the introduction of e-learning to the production of teaching materials, Human Science offers a variety of services related to e-learning.
+From e-learning implementation support to material production, Human Science offers a variety of services related to e-learning.

-In this case study collection, you can view the implementation examples of eight companies that have utilized our services.
+In this case study collection, you can view the implementation examples of 8 companies that have used our services.
 Please take this opportunity to download it.

 • Utsunomiya Light Rail Co., Ltd.